-When using Imadmin, you can start each license server using the Imadmin user interface or a command line.
+When using lmadmin, you can start each license server using the lmadmin user interface or a command line.
 Repeat the procedure on each machine to start the license server on that machine.

 Starting the License Servers Using the User Interface